 Stock-based employee compensation is measured based on the grant-date fair value of the awards and recognized in the Consolidated Statements of Operations and Comprehensive Loss over the period during which the award holder is required to perform services in exchange for the award, which is the vesting period.
 Compensation expense is recognized over the vesting period of the applicable award using the straight-line method.
-Compensation expense related to performance-based restricted stock units, which are accounted for as equity awards, is recognized over the vesting period of the applicable award using the Compensation costs related to restricted stock units ("RSUs") is recorded based on the market price on the grant date.
+Compensation expense related to performance-based restricted stock units, which are accounted for as equity awards, is recognized when it is probable that the performance measure will be met.
+Compensation costs related to restricted stock units ("RSUs") is recorded based on the market price on the grant date.
 The Company uses the Black-Scholes option pricing model for estimating the fair value of stock options.
 The use of the option valuation model requires the input of subjective assumptions, including the expected life of the option and the expected stock price volatility.
-Additionally, the recognition of stock-based compensation expense associated with performance-based restricted stock units requires the estimation of the componsation expense associated with performance-based restricted stock units requires the estimation of the probability of achieving performance measures.
+Additionally, the recognition of stock-based compensation expense requires the estimation of the number of options and RSUs that will ultimately be forfeited.
+The recognition of stock-based compensation expense associated with performance-based restricted stock units requires the estimation of the probability of achieving performance measures.